10-3-pursuit/project-startup-challenge-fullstack/README.md

 - Implement more than one API, using both datasets to create a new use case.
 - Programmatically upload and store images on Cloudinary and in your JSON as a string.
 - Integrate an external React package such as [React DnD](https://react-dnd.github.io/react-dnd/about) or [Styled Components](https://styled-components.com/) or some other package. (research carefully)
-- Use CSS Animations for your landing page and/or other views
+- Use CSS Animations for your landing page and/or other views.
+- Use Chart.js or another package that will enhance the application.
+- Optionally, fetch and incorporate third party api data.

 #### Routing